SYSTEMA

 The groundwork already laid by Markus was incredibly thorough.
 Each radiation spike had been gone over again and again.
 Rekko couldn't see how he was going to be able to home in on anything useful.
 However, once he had graded the amount of work done on each spike, it was clear where he had to look.
 One location had far less time spent in it than the others.
 Did Markus miss the spot, or stayed away from it.

-That’s where Rekko found Mitra, or “The Red Princess”, called by the media of that times.
-She acted as minister of culture in the socialistic government in People’s Republic of Sclavin.
-The more peculiar thing was her involvement with the capsule’s core before it’s assemblement.
 She was present in close range of the capsule for exactly seventeen times, last one being, the day she died.
 Beside her involvement in the government, she was a leader of some sort of cult.
 But Rekko couldn’t find more from the history books.
 To this day, she stayed a sort of an enigma.
 Rekko went through the sonar simulations one by one.
 Looking through the notes left by Markus he couldn’t add anything significant, but felt some sort of unease going through the day she died.
 There was a little motion of her lips and hand, as if she was trying to tell him something.
 He went in again.

 With that vertigo-lite sensation that he was quickly becoming accustomed to, SYSTEMA surrounded him with the capsule data from the night of her murder.